JhaAnurag/Second-Order-Dynamics-Animation/README.md

 - Real-time updates using sliders and input fields.
 - Minimalistic UI with interactive controls.

+## Roadmap
+1. Refactor to allow easy use with different frameworks with a simple api.
+2. Optimize performance & animations in case of framedrops.

 ## Technologies Used
 - HTML5
 - CSS3